Web3NL/motoko-book/src/common-programming-concepts/types/records.md

 };
 ```

 The record now has two type annotated fields.
-The whole record also has an *record type*.
+The whole record also has a [type](#object-literal).
 We could write:

 ```motoko
 type Person = {